reproteq/DiffPatchWpf/README.md

 # DiffPatchWpf

-DiffPatchWpf  is a windows binary patch maker tool with nice and simple interface writed in C#.
+DiffPatchWpf  is a windows binary patch maker tool.

+Simple and nice interface writed in C#.

 Based in a C\C++ library and command-line tools for Diff & Patch between binary files.